-- (a) the monitoring of spending patterns on types or classes of goods and services incorporating, where practical, the coding of items to ensure that each item has a unique number; - (b) the setting of inventory levels that includes minimum and maximum levels and lead times wherever goods are placed in stock; - (i) New stock items must be submitted with a minimum and maximum quantities by the Departments to Manager Supply Chain Management for approval before created on the system. - (c) the placing of manual or electronic orders for all acquisitions other than those from Page 36 of 50 petty cash;
+- (a) the monitoring of spending patterns on types or classes of goods and services incorporating, where practical, the coding of items to ensure that each item has a unique number. - (b) the setting of inventory levels that includes minimum and maximum levels and lead times wherever goods are placed in stock. - (i) New stock items must be submitted with a minimum and maximum quantities by the Departments to Manager Supply Chain Management for approval before created on the system. - (c) the placing of manual or electronic orders for all acquisitions other than those from petty cash. - (i) Purchase orders will be created with reference to requisitions where the supply Page 49 of 74

-- Purchase orders will be created with reference to requisitions where the supply source is either bids or quotation. - (i) All purchase orders will be captured on the BIQ system and hand order generated in case of emergency. - (ii) In respect of goods and services no work shall commence or goods be delivered before an official order has been placed with the supplier. - (iv) The Municipality shall not be liable for payment for any goods delivered or services rendered in contravention of clause 39(c) (iii) above - (d) before payment is approved, certification by the responsible officer that the goods and services are received or rendered on time and is in accordance with the order, the general conditions of contract and specifications where applicable and that the price charged is as quoted in terms of a contract; - (i) deliveries of goods may not exceed the order quantity.
-Short deliveries will keep the purchase order open until the balance of the order is received or cancelled. - (e) appropriate standards of internal control and warehouse management to ensure that goods placed in stores are secure and only used for the purpose for which they were purchased; - goods will be issued from stock with the requisition approved by the delegated authority. - purchase orders will be created, where applicable, with reference to stock replenishment requisitions in respect of term supply contracts of goods. - (f) regular checking to ensure that all assets including official vehicles are properly managed, appropriately maintained and only used for official purposes; and - (g) stock is valued on the weighted average costing method and is vat exclusive. - (h) monitoring and review of the supply vendor performance to ensure compliance with specifications and contract conditions for particular goods or services.
+- source is either bids or quotation: - (ii) All purchase orders will be captured on the current financial system and hand order generated in case of emergency. - (iii) In respect of goods and services no work shall commence, or goods be delivered before an official order has been placed with the supplier, except in case of emergency. - (iv) Mogale City Local Municipality shall not be liable for payment for any goods delivered or services rendered in contravention of clause 39(c) (iii) above. - (d) before payment is approved, certification by the responsible officer that the goods and services are received or rendered on time and is in accordance with the order, the general conditions of contract and specifications where applicable and that the price charged is as quoted in terms of a contract. - (i)deliveries of goods may not exceed the order quantity.
+Short deliveries will keep the purchase order open until the balance of the order is received or cancelled. - (e) appropriate standards of internal control and warehouse management to ensure that goods placed in stores are secure and only used for the purpose for which they were purchased. - (i) goods will be issued from stock with the requisition approved by the delegated authority. - (ii) purchase orders will be created, where applicable, with reference to stock replenishment requisitions in respect of term supply contracts of goods. - (f) regular checking to ensure that all assets including official vehicles are properly managed, appropriately maintained and only used for official purposes; and - (g) stock is valued on the weighted average costing method and is vat exclusive. - (h) monitoring and review of the supply vendor performance to ensure compliance with specifications and contract conditions for particular goods or services.